 If you’re a singer, your body is your instrument.
 Improper care of it over long periods of time will become evident in the sound of your voice.
-Younger bodies, having less exposure to external influences, are more resilient.
-But with each passing year your body will manifest the signs of these deteriorating influences.
-In this Vocal Tip, we’ll address an influence that has proven to be significantly detrimental to the untrained as well as the technically developed voice.
+Younger bodies, having less cumulative exposure to external influences, are more resilient.
+But with each passing year, your body will manifest the signs of these deteriorating influences.
+In this vocal tip, we’ll address an influence that has proven to be significantly detrimental to the novice as well as the trained and experienced singer.

 I encourage you to read this with objectivity.
 This isn’t a lecture on morality.
 If you like drinking alcohol and think you can’t get through a gig without it, I hope you will consider the merits of this information and use it to your benefit.

 Alcohol-Nutrient or Poison?

 Even though you ingest alcohol like any other liquid, it is not a nutrient like water, protein, carbohydrates, etc. In fact, your body recognizes alcohol as a poison and works hard to remove it from the system.
 Any drug is a poison with a small amount acting as a stimulant, giving you a “high;” a larger amount acting as a sedative, making you sleepy and a large enough quantity killing your body.